BigSense/vSense/README.md

 Creating a Cross-Matrix Environment (advanced)
 ==============================================

-vSense comes with fixtures designed for intergration tests.
+vSense comes with fixtures designed for integration tests.
 The most common of these tests would be to build environments for each supported database and ensure they all return the same results.

 TODO - Implement fixtures and cross-environment tests / add documentation